 “The police came to school to talk to his friends, me included, and they walked the girl to the counselor’s office.
 That day after school, I stopped to check on Josh’s parents, who were freaking out.
 It was now three days, and no one could find Josh.
 More days passed… then a week.”
 I took a drink of coffee.
 “We never saw Josh again.”

 Beta was definitely listening.

 “One of my other friends told me he had asked the girl out.
 I shook my head at him.
 The girl had never said a word to anyone about Josh going missing after their date.
 It seemed—she seemed—weird.
 She had the same manner… and smirk on her face.
 ‘You’re crazy, man.’
 I told him.
 But Alex that night was making moves on her.
 And later they headed to West Mountain—a favorite make-out spot—after the game to park and overlook the lights of Bathhouse Row and the illuminated fountain in front of the Arlington.”

 Beta turned more toward me.

 “The next day, early Saturday morning, the phone rang, and no one answered it.
 This was long before cell phones, and some people still didn’t have telephones in more than one room.
-We had a single phone, and it was on the desk next to the kitchen across from my bedroom, the only room on that side of the house.
-It kept ringing.
-I got up and answered.
-It was my friend, Rob.
-‘Alex didn’t come home last night… his dad called my dad to ask if I’d seen him!’
+We had a single phone on the desk next to the kitchen across from my bedroom.
+The only room on that side of the house.
+It kept ringing and I got up and answered.
+‘Alex didn’t come home last night,’ my friend Rob said, ‘his dad called my dad to ask if I’d seen him!’
 I dressed and left; a group of us searched all over Garland County.